cobrowseio/cobrowse-agent-sdk-examples/README.md

 Navigate to our [Agent SDK Demo Page](https://cobrowse-agent-sdk-examples.cbrws.io/) and open up our [Cobrowse.io Online Demo](https://cobrowse.io/demo) in another browser tab to generate your Demo ID.

-This Demo Page uses our [Agent UI components library](https://github.com/cobrowseio/cobrowse-agent-ui), our [Agent JavaScript SDK](https://www.npmjs.com/package/cobrowse-agent-sdk), and ties it together into an thsi example project which you can run locally.
+This Demo Page uses our [Agent UI components library](https://github.com/cobrowseio/cobrowse-agent-ui), our [Agent JavaScript SDK](https://www.npmjs.com/package/cobrowse-agent-sdk), and ties it together into this example project which you can run locally.

 ## Run locally
 ```sh